Night of the Living Dummy

 • Dad’s music was worse than described in the book.
 I’m guessing “You Are My Sunshine” is public domain and that’s why it was used.

 • I know these are truncated for time, but I wish that the Amy and Sara bonding moment was kept in.
 I thought that was a uniquely strong message for the Goosebumps series and good for its target audience.
-Stine himself has said that the only lessons his characters ever learn is to run.
+Stine himself has said that the only lesson his characters ever learn is to run.

 • Slappy the rockstar, here to smash your guitar.